vithursant/terraform-aws-spotgpu/README.md

 **Note: The minimum spotPrice should follow the [AWS EC2 Spot Instances Pricing](https://aws.amazon.com/ec2/spot/pricing/), otherwise your request will not be fulfilled because the price is too low.**

+#### Amazon Machine Image
 In this demo, I am using the [AWS Deep Learning AMI](https://aws.amazon.com/marketplace/pp/B077GCH38C), because its free and provides you with `Anaconda` environments for most of the popular DL frameworks (see image below).
-Also, the software cost is **$0.00/hr**, and you don't have to worry about installing the NVIDIA drivers and DL software manually.
+Also, the software cost is **$0.00/hr**, and you don't have to worry about installing the NVIDIA drivers and DL software (i.e. TensorFlow, PyTorch, MXNet, Caffe, Caffe2, etc) manually.

 <p align="left">